-Homeschooling as an elite athlete with Wolsey Hall means your child will be able to fit their study in around an often demanding training schedule.
-Your child will be able to travel to sporting events and compete at a high level without falling behind in their studies.
+Homeschooling elite athletes with Wolsey Hall Oxford means these children are able to travel to sporting events and compete at a high level without falling behind in their studies.

-We advise and counsel each student when they join us to ensure they will be able to maintain their various commitments.
-And we tailor their assignment schedule to meet their individual needs
+We understand that homeschooling elite athletes is a delicate balancing act.
+Our Student Progress Managers will advise and counsel each student when they join us to ensure they will be able to maintain their various commitments.
+And we tailor their assignment schedule to meet their individual needs.

 Henry is so delighted to have finished his first year with Wolsey Hall Oxford, that he cannot wait to get started with year two.
 My husband and I have seen Henry grow to be an independent learner with the support of his Tutors (Henry is profoundly deaf).
 Henry has just been selected for the Australian Deaflympics Team for Turkey 2017!